 While the law provides for the sale of certain assets for distribution among creditors, in fact close to 96% of Chapter 7 bankruptcies are considered “no-asset” cases: The filer has no property with sufficient equity to be seized and sold by the court-appointed trustee to pay off creditors.

-Chances are, you will keep your property, and depending on how long chapter 7 bankruptcy takes (typically four to six months, you will emerge with all but certain unsecured debts discharged — that is, wiped clean.
+Chances are, you will keep your property, and depending on how long chapter 7 bankruptcy takes (typically four to six months), you will emerge with all but certain unsecured debts discharged — that is, wiped clean.
 Alimony, child support, some taxes, liens on property, and student debt (in most cases) will remain.
 If Chapter 7 does not work out, you can file a second bankruptcy after the time limit expires.
 There are pros and cons to chapter 7 bankruptcy, so be sure to weigh those against chapter 13 bankruptcy to see which fits your situation better.

 Chapter 13: Reorganization

 Chapter 13 is for debtors with reliable incomes who want to keep their home or car but have fallen behind on their loan payments.
 Chapter 13 stops foreclosure and/or repossession actions while filers enter into a court-mandated repayment plan, which will include catching up on back payments and paying off at least a portion of their unsecured debt.

 There were 154,341 Chapter 13 cases in 2020, accounting for 28% of the total bankruptcy load.
 Upon successful completion of the repayment plan — typically three to five years — any remaining unsecured debt (medical bills, credit cards, personal loans) may be discharged.
 Certain types of debts that are not discharged in Chapter 7 may be discharged in Chapter 13.

 Personal Bankruptcy Comparison